Return to the BUILD

 - Step-by-Step Instructions

-Retrieve your Connecting Shaft assembly from the previous stage.
+Retrieve your Connecting Shaft assembly from the previous issue.
 And, like before, snap the bars of two Link Sections from this issue into the clips of these Short Connecting Rods.
 Then, snap the smaller stirrup-shaped clips of the Valve Rods onto the remaining two bars of each Link Section, as shown.
 No glue is required in any step of this issue.

 IMPORTANT: I mentioned this in the previous issue, but I initially snapped my Short Connecting Rods onto the wrong side of the Connecting Shaft.
 Therefore, my next three photographs are incorrect.